ros2/ros2_documentation/source/Tutorials/Actions/Writing-a-Py-Action-Server-Client.rst

 In the callback we get the feedback portion of the message and print the ``partial_sequence`` field to the screen.

 We need to register the callback with the action client.
-This is achieved by passing the callback to the action client when we send a goal:
+This is achieved by additionally passing the callback to the action client when we send a goal:

 .. literalinclude:: client_2.py
     :language: python
     :linenos:
-    :lines: 14-21
+    :lines: 14-23
     :emphasize-lines: 7

 You'll notice at this point that our action client is not printing any feedback.